 Common and Combined Effluent Treatment Plants

 Some smaller-scale industries are unable to accommodate treatment systems, which is where both common and combined effluent treatment plants come in.
 A CETP is usually placed in the areas that house small-scale industrial units.
 The main goal of a CETP is to lower the cost of the treatments for smaller industries that are individually owned.
-Both common and combined effluent treatment plants help in regards to wastewater management without having the need to spend a large amount of money.
+Both common and combined effluent treatment plants help in regard to waste water management without having the need to spend a large amount of money.

 Activated Sludge Plant